InfyniteHeap/gridcore/README.md

+> [!WARNING]
-> This project is under development.
+> This project is waiting for being refactored, as its structure and bygone Git
+> commit history is too unreasonable and chaoic to be maintained.

 # gridcore